thebailers/hmrc/README.md

 * Use of high quality assets - suitable for screens/devices with high pixel density
 * Look into adopting a CSS methodology, namely BEM or SMACSS
 * Accurate colour sampling
-* Attention to detail with regards to layout measurement and asset sizing
+* Attention to detail with regards to layout measurement, alignment and asset sizing